lidofinance/lido-frontend-template/MIGRATION.md

 }
 ```

 ### Step 11.
-Turns functions into hooks
+Turn functions into hooks

 Unfortunately, you cannot use the `useConfig` hook in regular JavaScript functions, this is why you will have to re-write those into hooks.
-As an example, we will consider an utility function that allows us to build an Etherscan link based on the current network and tx hash.
+As an example, we will consider an utility function that builds an Etherscan link based on the current network and tx hash.

 #### BEFORE